ishaan-bhalla/Reinforcement_Learning/README.md

 ## About the Repository

-This repository hosts several projects showcasing various reinforcement learning algorithms and statistical analysis techniques.
-These projects were developed as part of my course at Northcap University, where I learned about these topics in-depth.
+This repository hosts several jupyter notebooks showcasing various reinforcement learning algorithms and statistical analysis techniques.
+These techniques/algorithms were learned as part of my course at Northcap University.

-### Key Projects and Algorithms
+### Key Algorithms and Techniques

 1. **BlackJack with First-Visit MC**: